sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

 Acquire Access Token
 ==================

-Access Tokens can be acquired from Fire Insights Application which can be used for making the subsequent curl requests.
+Access Tokens can be acquired from Sparkflows Application which can be used for making the subsequent curl requests.

-Below are steps for Generating Access Token in Fire Insights:
+Below are steps for Generating Access Token in Sparkflows:

-1. Login to Fire Insights Application and enable configuration for generating access tokens.
+1. Login to Sparkflows Application and enable configuration for generating access tokens.

-Once we login to Fire Insights Application as an Administrator user, go to the ``Configurations page`` and enable the parameter given below
+Once we login to Sparkflows Application as an Administrator user, go to the ``Configurations page`` and enable the parameter given below

 ::